anthonyvipond/deduper/readme.md

 ###Deduplicating Tables####

-Suppose you have the following table:
+Suppose you have the following `people` table:

 id | name
 ------------- | -------------